-In 2020, Ball published a peer-reviewed comparative LCA for aluminum beverage cans, PET and glass bottles, as well as beverage cartons in Brazil, Europe and the United States.
-This activity was completed by Ball to engage with customers, NGOs, policymakers and other interested parties on real recycling and the future of the global recycling infrastructure because recycling is a key factor impacting the sustainability profile of all substrates.
+In 2020, Ball published a peer-reviewed comparative LCA for aluminum beverage cans, PET and glass bottles, as well as beverage cartons in Brazil, Europe and the U.S. This activity was completed by Ball to engage with customers, NGOs, policymakers and other interested parties on real recycling and the future of the global recycling infrastructure because recycling is a key factor impacting the sustainability profile of all substrates.
+Several key findings are included below:

-The LCA found that with today's actual recycling rates and recycled content, aluminum cans have a lower carbon footprint compared with glass bottles and PET bottles for carbonated beverages.
-It also covered various sensitivity analysis and scenarios.
-For example, it shows that beverage cans have the highest carbon footprint variability when recycling rates, recycled content, and container weights are changed.
+- With today's actual recycling rates and recycled content, aluminum cans have a lower carbon footprint compared with glass bottles and PET bottles for carbonated beverages.

+- Beverage cans have the highest carbon footprint variability when recycling rates, recycled content, and container weights are changed.
 Therefore, the cans' environmental impacts will benefit more than other substrates from increasing recycling rates, higher recycled content and lower container weights.

-To move from linear to circular thinking, this study also applied the Material Circularity Indicator (MCI) methodology developed by the Ellen MacArthur Foundation.
-Related scores allow interested parties to understand to what extent different packaging options are a good fit for the circular economy.
+- To move from linear to circular thinking, this study also applied the Material Circularity Indicator (MCI) methodology developed by the Ellen MacArthur Foundation.
+Related scores (0.1 a linear product to 1 a perfectly circular product) allow interested parties to understand to what extent different packaging options are a good fit for the circular economy.